GLOBAL MARKETS-Oil, weak German data drag on stocks; Brazil sinks

 NEW YORK, Oct 27 Global equity markets slipped on Monday, hit by weak German business sentiment and another decline in oil, while Brazil slumped after incumbent Dilma Rousseff narrowly won a second term over an opponent seen as more pro-business.

 Wall Street was mixed, hurt by another drop in energy shares as oil neared a four-year low.
-Disappointing data showing the pace of growth in the U.S. services sector slowed in October to a six-month low also sapped buying sentiment.
+Disappointing data that showed the pace of growth in the U.S. services sector slowed in October to a six-month low also sapped buying sentiment.

 Government bond yields were lower after the business climate index in Germany, the Eurozone's largest economy, fell to its lowest level in almost two years.